HinodeXRT/xrtpy/docs/examples.rst

 ========

-Here we catalog all the example Jupyter notebooks that have been created for the various functionality contained in `xrtpy`.
+Here we catalog all the example Jupyter notebooks that have been created for the various functionality contained in `XRTpy`.

 .. contents::
    :local: